 But yes, these additional features do come handy.
 However, the idea of using these features as anti-malware solutions is just a masked marketing tactic.

 So, Should You Buy Paid Anti-Malware Solutions?

 Well, it depends.
 A number of users, especially those running an enterprise do require solutions such as Password managers, blockers, and VPNs.
 For them, these solutions are worth paying for.
 But for those who are using a system for personal use can rest assured with the protection of Windows Defender itself.
 No other paid solution would provide more protection from virus and malware injection attacks.

 Yes, the additional services would secure your PC in other aspects, but that has nothing to do with malware protection.

 No matter what additional feature these paid solutions offer you, but free anti-malware tools such as Defender are as good as they are.
 Yes, of course, it is recommended that you use only the trustworthy even if it’s free, but there isn’t a need to pay for them until it’s direly needed.So, in case you need those services, go ahead and choose a suitable paid anti-malware solution.
 But it’s time we drop the belief that Defender is any less than all those solutions and tools that are emptying pockets of their users.

 Let’s Start The Discussion:

 Tell us what you feel of our opinion and what are your views on the paid vs. free battle between anti-malware solutions.
-For more such debates and solutions to your daily tech. troubles, add us on your social feeds on Facebook and Twitter, or just hot subscribe and get our newsletter updates on your mail.
+Follow us on social media – Facebook, Instagram and YouTube.